 Lots of choice is great—but sometimes it's challenging to decide what's best.
 Whether you're choosing Complete Health coverage, which lets you mix-and-match modules to build the perfect plan for you, or one of our other plans, consider your stage of life, your family's needs, and your future needs.
 Read on to see how others have created their perfect plans.

 Sophie has been covered under her parents' plan but, now that's she's 22, she's getting her own plan.
-She takes advantage of the 60-day window to move from her parents' personal health plan to her own Elements plan without having to answer medical questions.
+She takes advantage of the 60-day window to move from her parents' personal health plan to her own Complete Health plan without having to answer medical questions.

 Simon's a pretty healthy guy and wants to take advantage of his current health to secure the best plan he can get within his existing budget.
-He chooses an Elements plan with Essential Health module, Essential Dental and Essential Drugs.
-He adds on the Hospital Cash module to supplement in-hospital service provided by his provincial coverage.
+He chooses an Complete Health plan with Essential Health module, Essential Dental and Essential Drugs.

 He's planning to get married next year and can add his partner to his plan without medical underwriting.
-Also because Elements lets you upgrade your plan on key life events like marriage, Simon can move up to Enhanced Health and Enhanced Drugs—again, without medical underwriting.
+Also because Complete Health lets you upgrade your plan on key life events like marriage, Simon can move up to Enhanced Health and Enhanced Drugs—again, without medical underwriting.

 They also add on the Critical Illness module, so their living expenses won't be a concern in the event one of them develops a devastating illness.

 At 66, Sylvie is recently retired.
 She’s looking forward to travelling but still wants a plan that safeguards her health and any future issues she might have to face.
 She chooses Enhanced Health and combines this with Essential Drug coverage, which will help her cover costs for her current and future medication.